I Am Feeling Down-Is this Depression?

 - Thoughts of suicide, suicide attempts

-- Aches or a pain, headaches, cramps, or digestive problems that do not ease even with treatment.
+- Aches or pain, headaches, cramps, or digestive problems that do not ease even with treatment.

 Online Screening Tool

-www.dbsalliance.org. go to education and then click screening center.
-You will find assessments for depression, anxiety and bipolar disorder.
+www.dbsalliance.org.
+Go to education and then click the screening center.
+You will find assessments for depression, anxiety, and bipolar disorder.

-If you are or someone you love is suicidal call the suicide crisis line like 1-800-273-TALK or go to the nearest emergency room.
+If you are or someone you love is suicidal, call the suicide crisis line at 1-800-273-TALK or go to the nearest emergency room.

 Next month I will write about relationships, including marriage and divorce, and depression.